Today we are talking with Nick Mac. Nick Mac is the Chief Engineer of Electric Feel Studios.

 It's kind of funny.
-Some of the assistants make fun of me for it, but anytime we use an analog piece of gear, I always write it down, and write the date so I can remember what I did that day, how I did it.
+Some of the assistants make fun of me for it, but anytime we use an analog piece of gear, I always write it down and write the date so I can remember what I did that day and how I did it.
 It's just kind of nice, so yeah, I'm very sentimental about things.

 LEWITT: What do you do to get a good vibe for a session?